ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 <h2 id="icetea">Icetea test framework</h2>

 Icetea is an automated testing framework for Mbed development.
 It automates the process of flashing Mbed boards, running tests and accumulating test results into reports.
-Developers use it for local development, as well as for automation in a Continuous Integration environment.
+Developers use it for local development, as well as automation in a Continuous Integration environment.

 When testing Mbed OS, Icetea allows you to execute commands remotely by using the command-line interface in a device under test (DUT).
 The interface between the test framework and a DUT might be, for example, UART or stdio.